Are you wondering “does my dog need a bed in his crate?”

 In addition to this, the crate should be away from drafts and heat sources.

 So, you have to find a spot that’s neither cold nor hot.
+Think like Goldilocks and find a spot that’s just right.

 For the first few weeks, you should also keep the crate in your bedroom during the night.